meruuuuooo/croptap-ml-v2/documentation.md

 2. **Model Training**: Uses aggregated province-level soil data (not individual farmer data)
 3. **Climate Fallback**: Falls back to province-level if municipality not found
 4. **Season Alignment**: Uses current month (could be parameterized)
+5. **Feature-Based Score Removed**: The 3 unique features (historical yield, season, regional success) are now only in ML model, not in a separate interpretable score

 ### Future Improvements